DeXP/dexp.github.io/_posts/articles/2017-01-09-nuklear-intro.md

 ### Font

 You need to use the same font to make the application look the same on all operating systems.
 It would be great to take any system font which is guaranteed to be everywhere.
-But there is no such font.
+But there is no such a font.
 Therefore, the font must be included in the application.
 Ttf-fonts usually occupy hundreds of kilobytes.
 But you can create subsets with the necessary symbols only.
 [FontSquirrel web service](https://www.fontsquirrel.com/tools/webfont-generator) is a good start.
 DejaVu Serif was stuck up to 40kb, although it contains Cyrillic, Polish and a whole bunch of languages.

 Everything would be fine, but GDI+ driver for Nuklear could not load a font from memory, only from a file.
 I had [to correct](https://github.com/vurtun/nuklear/pull/318)...
 By the way, you can include the font into your application with the [dxBin2h]({{ site.url }}/tools/dxbin2h/).